Early fall chill descends on millions across US as unseasonable cold takes hold of Upper Midwest

 According to the FOX Forecast Center, some places could see their daytime high temperatures holding in the 40s across the Upper Midwest and the higher elevations of the Appalachians, with 50s and 60s in the central Plains and Ohio Valley.

-It is likely that dozens of places will set record-cold highs on Thursday and Friday afternoon.
+Dozens of places could set record-cold highs on Thursday and Friday afternoon.

 (FOX Weather)